btrfs/btrfs-workflow/patch-submission.md

 following workflow:

 1. send patch to mailinglist, open an issue in btrfs/linux (you can use helper scripts, see below)
-2. column *Incoming queue, pending* is for all new patches
+2. column *Incoming queue* is for all new patches
-3. column *To review* is for patches that we need to focus on and that we want to get merged soon
+3. column *Review wanted* is for patches that we need to focus on and that we want to get merged soon
-4. column *In misc-next* tracks all patches that pass review, testing and their final version landed in the branch ['misc-next'](https://github.com/kdave/btrfs-devel/tree/misc-next)

-There are 2 more columns that adjust the priorities of review:

-- *Urgent review* has patches that fix a serious bug and should be merged to an -rc
-- *Long-term, nice to have reviews* is for more intrusive patch series, eg. new features, core updates
+There's one more column *Bugs, CI issues* to make some bugs or problems more visible, it's optinoal.

 Patches come all the time, new features, fixes, urgent fixes, RFCs, patch iterations.
 The time of merge depends on the nature of the patches, phase of